KarenSpinner/newsletter-digest-standalone/README.md

   -w WILDCARDS, --wildcards WILDCARDS
                         Number of wildcard picks to include.
 Default=1, min=0 (none), max=20.
+  -xma, --expand_multiple_authors
+                        When an article has multiple authors, expand the article to multiple rows of the digest article CSV (output) file for all authors included in the newsletter input file.
+Note that multiple authors are currently only detected when using the Substack API (-u option).

 ```
 **Tip for developers working on this tool**